 The “p” phrase is on all people’s lips.
 For decades, proper gourmets would in no way consider there could be any attraction in consuming like a hippie – you realize, “vegan” and “vegetarian.”
 But no extra.
 Credit everything from celebs like Tom Brady and Beyoncé to a profound collective awareness of climate problems dealing with our international; however, “plant-based” consumption has come of age.

 At the Fullerton Arboretum, Cal State Fullerton teaches younger minds about food cultivation and guidance with its Urban Agriculture Community-primarily based Research Experience (U-ACRE) software.
-The partnership with Monkey Business Cafe, supported with the aid of a four-year furnish from the USDA National Institute of Food and Agriculture, imparts college students and foster care teens with practical lifestyles competencies like how to develop natural meals, put together balanced food and paintings in the café and on the campus’ 1/2-acre farm.
+The partnership with Monkey Business Cafe, supported with the aid of a four-year furnish from the USDA National Institute of Food and Agriculture, imparts college students and foster care teens with practical lifestyle competencies like how to develop natural meals, put together balanced food and paintings in the café and on the campus’ 1/2-acre farm.

-Local chefs, encouraged with the aid of public calls, have embraced the plant-based movement.
+Local chefs, encouraged by public calls, have embraced the plant-based movement.
 At Fashion Island, True Food Kitchen’s edamame dumplings swim in a delicate truffle consumé, and Sushi Roku unveiled its vegan omakase, which functions as an avocado charred with Binchotan charcoal kissed with a drizzle of citrusy yuzu.
-Hopdoddy serves a meatless Impossible burger, which requires 89 percentage much less strength and significantly less water to produce than a traditional beef patty.
+Hopdoddy serves a meatless Impossible burger, which requires 89 percent much less strength and significantly less water to produce than a traditional beef patty.

 Gratitude Kitchen and Bar in Newport Beach showcases chef Dreux Ellis’ tackle veggie comfort food.
-According to Gratitude, “every day you depart meat off your plate, you could lessen your carbon footprint by using over eight pounds.”
+According to Gratitude, “Every day you depart meat off your plate, you could lessen your carbon footprint by using over eight pounds.”
 Dishes known as ELEVATED are made out of a crispy bird-fried mushroom with roasted cauliflower mash, leek, and broccoli rabe confit with sundried tomato pesto.
-Its sister place, Gracias Madre in L.A., makes vegan Mexican food fabuloso.
+Its sister place, Gracias Madre in L.A., makes vegan Mexican food fabulous.

-Studio at Montage Laguna Beach unveiled a refined vegetarian tasting menu curated by using chef Ben Martinek.
-The culinary experience charts the degrees of a plant’s lifestyles cycle, beginning with a seed-centric dish followed using sprouts, a 3rd path performs with roots and shoots, while the fourth course showcases flora.
+Studio at Montage Laguna Beach unveiled a refined vegetarian tasting menu curated by chef Ben Martinek.
+The culinary experience charts the degrees of a plant’s lifestyle cycle, beginning with a seed-centric dish followed using sprouts, a 3rd path performs with roots and shoots, while the fourth course showcases flora.
 The meal culminates with the result and finishes with a return to seeds.

-Knife Pleat, a brand new current French eating place at South Coast Plaza, subtly celebrates every other farming legacy, the Segerstrom’s.
+Knife Pleat, a new French eating place at South Coast Plaza, subtly celebrates every other farming legacy, the Segerstrom’s.
 Chef Tony Esnault embraces nearby produce and works with farmers’ markets to create two plant-primarily based dishes inspired by the seasons.
 Esnault’s vegetable mosaic is a photogenic, should-order dish.
 The creamy eggplant layer tastes like a clean baba ganoush.
 Bursts of coloration: Vibrant orange carrots, yellow and green squash, purple bell peppers, and shiny green beans cut into tiny squares plated atop the eggplant purée with tweezer-like precision are graced with delicate toasted crostinis.

 Esnault frolicked in Lyon and Monte Carlo, cooking with three-Michelin-megastar chef Alain Ducasse.
-But his birthplace is the Loire Valley; a vicinity acknowledged for its silty, sandy soil.
+But his birthplace is the Loire Valley, a vicinity acknowledged for its silty, sandy soil.
 The grapevines that take hold there are hearty, and the ensuing white wine is terrific, crisp, and mineral-infused with whispers of ripe apricots.
 Sancerre wine, which is to be had with the aid of the glass, 1/2 bottle, and full bottle at Knife Pleat, is an excellent accompaniment to Esnault’s vegetable offerings.
 Salsify, a rarely seen white root vegetable that resembles a carrot, is cut into ideal parallelograms.
 Esnault honors it in its entirety.
 Rather than purée or fry the salsify, he blanches each section and glazes them in olive oil.

 The chef’s heritage melds with the Segerstrom story.
 Now regarded for its performing arts center and majestic shopping plaza, the family’s prominence originated from Orange County farmland: a legacy that sprouted from acres of lima beans.
 Before Knife Pleat opened, the family added the chef to Orange County’s private dinner at the Segerstrom Farmhouse.
 While Esnault’s menu at Knife Pleat isn’t always wholly plant-based, the way he celebrates vegetables rings a bell in my memory of when I cooked with chef John Fraser at Dovetail, his first Michelin-star eating place in New York.